apollographql/specs/core/v1.0/core-v1.0.md

 1. It MUST be a valid GraphQL schema.
 Amongst other things, this means that it MUST contain definitions for all types and directives it references, including those from foreign schemas
 2. If it includes any {@link}s, it MUST include a [bootstrap](#sec-Bootstrapping) which MUST precede all other {@link}s in the document
-3. It MAY include an {@id}, particularly if other schemas are meant to link to it (e.g. if the document provide directives for use on other schemas)

 Good news: this means that every valid GraphQL schema which *does not* use {@link} is automatically a fully valid core schema.
 Otherwise-valid schemas which use {@link} simply have to include a [bootstrap](#sec-Bootstrapping) to become fully valid core schemas.